danilojunS/drc-calendar/README.md

 Then, I organized the app in two kinds of components:

 1. (Presentational) components: they basically receive some `props` and render stuff.
-They do not handle behaviour and usually do not have internal state (although they can).
+They do not handle behaviour and usually do not have internal state (although they can - for UI for example).
 1. Containers: components that handle behaviour and logic.
-They have internal state and use it to control its components.
+They have internal state and use it to control their internal components.

 Not surprinsingly, this concept [came from React](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0). 🤙